🎯 Skills

 YouTube story channel script writing automation.
 Designed for traditional tales, folk stories, and historical narratives.
 Covers the full pipeline from story analysis to upload-ready assets.

-12-step workflow Script writing TTS / SFX Storyboard CSV Image / Video Gen
+9-Wave workflow Script writing TTS / SFX Storyboard CSV Image / Video Gen

 Variables